rickyxyz/ride-ride/README.md

 ## About

-This is a toy project for learning how to use Storybook, React.Js, and i18next.
-The website is about a fictional bicycle rental shop that offers bikes and tours across the city.
+A demo website designed for a bicycle rental business.
+Equipped with multi-language support and connection to Firebase for data retrieval and form submission.

 ## Learning Points

 What I learned from this project:

 - Create the design first (or create at least the smaller reusable components like input and select field)
-- Plan the business process first, so the form isn't a mess
+- Flesh out the business process first

 ## Screenshot